ibm-cloud-docs/apps/functions.md

 3. Select a serverless starter kit, such as Python Example Serverless App.
 4. Name your app, and select a resource group.
 5. Optional.
 Provide tags to classify your app.
 For more information, see [Working with tags](/docs/resources?topic=resources-tag).
-6. If necessary, modify the service details for your needs.
+6. Create or select an existing Cloudant service instance.
 7. Optional.
 To inspect your code before you add more services or deploy your app, click **View source code**.
 Check the `README.md` file to find out whether you need to take more actions to get your app up and running.
 8. Click **Create**.